Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows: Introduction

 \subsection{Linear and bilinear estimates for solutions to PDEs with rough coefficients}

 In this paper we look into bilinear estimates for solutions to wave and Schr\"odinger equations governed by rough coefficients.
 The question for bilinear estimates for solutions to wave equations with rough coefficients generalizing Wolff's estimates was raised by Klainerman--Rodnianski--Tao \cite[Section~8]{KlainermanRodnianskiTao2002}.
-This is presently answered via wave packet decompositions and bilinear estimates for rough Hamiltonian flows.
+Null form estimates for rough wave equations were previously explored by Tataru~\cite{Tataru03} (see also \cite{AiIfrimTataru2024} for recent developments concerning null forms for quasilinear wave equations).
+The question for generalizations of Wolff's and Tao's estimates is presently answered via wave packet decompositions and bilinear estimates for rough Hamiltonian flows.
 We begin with formulating an example of our bilinear estimates.

 Consider two frequency-localized solutions to the system of wave equations:

 for $(t,x) \in [0,1] \times \R^d$, with $f_i \in L_t^1([0,1];L_x^2)$.
 We assume that $g^{ij}_k \in C^{1,s}$, $k=1,2$, $s \in [0,1]$ and that the metrics satisfy the uniform ellipticity condition